Azure-Samples/blockchain/blockchain-workbench/scripts/deployment/readme.md

 Note – Windows refers to the type of operating system and version that PowerShell that is being used in Cloud Shell.
-You can use this version regardless of the operating system you’re using the shell from, e.g. MacOs, etc.
+You can use this version regardless of the operating system you’re using the shell from, e.g. MacOS, etc.

 ![](media/0d74cac397b00074c0bef5c9226ae592.png)